-- Do not overfill the coolant recovery bottle. - Check engine coolant (antifreeze) freeze point in the radiator and in the coolant recovery bottle.
-If engine coolant (antifreeze) needs to be added, contents of coolant recovery bottle must also be protected against freezing. - If frequent engine coolant (antifreeze) additions are required, or if the level in the coolant recovery bottle does not drop when the engine cools, the cooling system should be pressure tested for leaks.
+- Do not overfill the coolant recovery bottle. - Check the coolant freeze point in the radiator and in the coolant recovery bottle.
+If antifreeze needs to be added, the contents of the coolant recovery bottle must also be protected against freezing. - If frequent coolant additions are required, or if the level in the coolant recovery bottle does not drop when the engine cools, the cooling system should be pressure tested for leaks.

-- Maintain engine coolant (antifreeze) concentration at 50% HOAT engine coolant (antifreeze) (minimum) and distilled water for proper corrosion protection of your engine, which contains aluminum components. - Make sure that the radiator and coolant recovery bottle overflow hoses are not kinked or obstructed. - Keep the front of the radiator clean.
+- Maintain coolant concentration at 50% HOAT engine coolant (minimum) and distilled water for proper corrosion protection of your engine, which contains aluminum components. - Make sure that the radiator and coolant recovery bottle overflow hoses are not kinked or obstructed. - Keep the front of the radiator clean.
 If your vehicle is equipped with air conditioning, keep the front of the condenser clean. - Do not change the thermostat for Summer or Winter operation.
 If replacement is ever necessary, install ONLY the correct type thermostat.
-Other designs may result in unsatisfactory engine coolant (antifreeze) performance, poor gas mileage, and increased emissions.
+Other designs may result in unsatisfactory coolant performance, poor gas mileage, and increased emissions.